Expand description

 pub fn fork() -> usize;

-• The new thread has to be initialized so that the syscall return value is the parent’s pid.
-This requires modifying switch_to_user to set the correct register and fake a syscall return.
+- The new process has to be initialized so that the syscall return value is the originals’s pid.
+For this we have to fake a return from

-• You might not want to copy the entire thread struct and kernel stack.
+- You might not want to copy the entire process struct and kernel stack.
 Why?

 §Copy-on-Write (COW)